Spacerat/spacerat.github.io/_posts/2019-05-26-Volume-of-a-cylinder.markdown

   The pot's diameter.
 </div>

 The two vertical measurements gave me 23 - 17 = 6cm for the depth of the purée, so I plugged in all the numbers.
 (25cm/2)² ⨉ 𝜋 ⨉ (23 - 17) cm = 2945cm³!
 Apparently I had managed to produce an almost perfectly correct volume of purée.
-Happy with this outcome, I followed the the recipe to the end.
+Happy with this outcome, I followed the recipe to the end.

 <div class="thumbnailed">
   <a href="/images/cylinder/apple butter.jpg">